Seigmannen/CarpetSkyAdditions-Datapack/README.md

 - **Skyblock Acacia Datapack MMH:** This version includes an edited version of the Vanilla Tweaks More Mob Heads.

 - **Standalone Datapacks:** In the original mod, both datapacks needed to be selected for skyblock acacia to have all advancements/behaviors.
 This version is standalone.
-No need for to activate both datapacks.
+No need to activate both datapacks.

 ### New Additions: